keya-dialog/jsalt-dialogue-lab/README.md

 ## 👏 Contributing

 If you have implemented a new feature, found a bug, or want to fix a typo, please submit a pull request.🙏

+Use the [black](https://github.com/psf/black) formatter to avoid merge conflicts in large PRs.

 In other cases, feel free to reach us too:<br/>
 [Ondřej Plátek](opla.cz), [(UFAL, Charles University, Prague)](https://ufal.mff.cuni.cz/ondrej-platek) <br/>